 Total indirect costs / Number of items produced = 12500/ 600= 20.83 $

-That is the manufacturing overhead per single item.
+That is the factory overhead per single item.

 How to reduce manufacturing overhead?

 You have plenty of options here – for example, you can use energy-saving light bulbs and encourage everyone to be frugal with their water usage.
-Every drop counts, and mother nature will be pleased too;
+Every drop counts and mother nature will be pleased too.

-- Talk to your staff – the best people to help reduce indirect costs are the people that spend the most time in your workshop.
-More than likely, they’ll have some unique ideas for tweaks here and there;
+The best people to help reduce indirect costs are the people that spend the most time in your workshop.
+More than likely, they’ll have some unique ideas for tweaks here and there.

-- Shop around – compare various offers to find the best suppliers to cut down on energy, gas, etc., bills.
-You might well be paying more than you should for your utilities, especially if you are taking them all from one place;
+Compare various offers to find the best suppliers to cut down on energy, gas, etc., bills.
+You might well be paying more than you should for your utilities, especially if you are taking them all from one place.

-- Save on software – implementing ERP systems can be overkill in terms of features and cost.
-It is not worth overpaying for sophisticated software you don’t need.
-That’s why maker-focussed systems like Prodio management software are much more appropriate for small manufacturers.
+Implementing ERP systems can be overkill in terms of features and cost.
+It is not worth paying for sophisticated software you don’t need.
+That’s why maker-focused manufacturing systems like Prodio management software are much more appropriate for small manufacturers.
 You benefit from simple and useful functionalities such as shop floor control and time tracking, manufacturing management, and inventory.